High-explosive squash head: Effect

-The fragmentation achieved by impulsive loading of armour block by an HESH round is more lethal than are similar high explosive rounds.
+The fragmentation achieved by impulsive loading of armour block by a HESH round is more lethal than similar high explosive rounds.

 Use

-HESH rounds are mostly fired from guns with rifled, rather than smoothbored, barrels.
-Rifling causes a projectile to spin, creating centrifugal force.
-This makes a HESH shell more effective on impact by increasing the surface area of contact for the explosive: the faster the spin, the larger the contact patch will be.
-Contrarily, the centrifugal force resulting from rifling would decrease the penetrating power of a high-explosive anti-tank (HEAT) shaped charge warhead by tending to disperse the shaped charge jet.
-HESH shells are not specifically designed to perforate the armour of vehicles, unlike HEAT rounds, with their shaped charge jets.
-HESH shells rely instead on transmitting a shock wave through solid steel armour.
+HESH rounds are mostly fired from guns with rifled, rather than smoothbore, barrels.
+Rifling causes a projectile to spin, thereby allowing longer projectiles to be used, while at the same time improving accuracy.
+This also may make a HESH shell more effective on impact by increasing the surface area of contact for the explosive: the faster the spin, the larger the resultant contact patch.
+HESH shells are not specifically designed to perforate the armour of vehicles, unlike high-explosive anti-tank (HEAT) rounds, with their shaped charge jets.
+HESH shells rely instead on transmitting a shock wave through the solid steel armor.